 Cirrhosis, if compensated, may be asymptomatic.
-The liver is usually small; when the liver is enlarged, fatty liver or hepatoma should be considered.
-Symptoms range from those of alcoholic hepatitis to the complications of end-stage liver disease, such as portal hypertension (often with esophageal varices and upper GI bleeding, splenomegaly, ascites, and portosystemic encephalopathy).
+The liver is usually small; when the liver is enlarged, hepatic steatosis or hepatoma should be considered.
+Symptoms range from those of alcoholic hepatitis to the complications of end-stage liver disease, such as portal hypertension (often with esophageal varices and upper gastrointestinal bleeding, splenomegaly, ascites, and portosystemic encephalopathy).
 Portal hypertension may lead to intrapulmonary arteriovenous shunting with hypoxemia (hepatopulmonary syndrome), which may cause cyanosis and nail clubbing.
 Acute renal failure secondary to progressively decreasing renal blood flow (hepatorenal syndrome) may develop.
 Hepatocellular carcinoma develops in 10 to 15% of patients with alcoholic cirrhosis.

 Chronic alcoholism, rather than liver disease, causes Dupuytren contracture of the palmar fascia, vascular spiders, myopathy, and peripheral neuropathy.
 In men, chronic alcoholism causes signs of hypogonadism and feminization (eg, smooth skin, lack of male-pattern baldness, gynecomastia, testicular atrophy, changes in pubic hair).
 Undernutrition may lead to multiple vitamin deficiencies (eg, of folate and thiamin), enlarged parotid glands, and white nails.
 In alcoholics, Wernicke encephalopathy and Korsakoff psychosis result mainly from thiamin deficiency.
 Pancreatitis is common.
 Hepatitis C occurs in > 25% of alcoholics; this combination markedly worsens the progression of liver disease.

-Rarely, patients with fatty liver or cirrhosis present with Zieve syndrome (hyperlipidemia, hemolytic anemia, and jaundice).
+Rarely, patients with hepatic steatosis or cirrhosis present with Zieve syndrome (hyperlipidemia, hemolytic anemia, and jaundice).

 Alcohol is suspected as the cause of liver disease in any patient who chronically consumes excess alcohol, particularly >80 g/day.
 When the patient's alcohol consumption is in doubt, history should be confirmed by family members.
 Patients can be screened for alcoholism using the CAGE questionnaire (need to Cut down, Annoyed by criticism, Guilty about drinking, and need for a morning Eye-opener).
 There is no specific test for alcoholic liver disease, but if the diagnosis is suspected, liver function tests (PT; serum bilirubin, aminotransferase, and albumin levels) and CBC are done to detect signs of liver injury and anemia.

 Elevations of aminotransferases are moderate (< 300 IU/L) and do not reflect the extent of liver damage.
-The ratio of AST to ALT is ≥ 2.
+The ratio of aspartate aminotransferase (AST) to alanine aminotransferase (ALT) is ≥ 2.
 The basis for low ALT is a dietary deficiency of pyridoxal phosphate (vitamin B6), which is needed for ALT to function.
 Its effect on AST is less pronounced.
 Serum gamma-glutamyl transpeptidase (GGT) increases, more because ethanol induces this enzyme than because patients have cholestasis or liver injury or use other drugs.
 Serum albumin may be low, usually reflecting undernutrition but occasionally reflecting otherwise obvious liver failure with deficient synthesis.
-Macrocytosis with an MCV > 100 fL reflects the direct effect of alcohol on bone marrow as well as macrocytic anemia resulting from folate deficiency, which is common among undernourished alcoholics.
+Macrocytosis with an mean corpuscular volume > 100 fL reflects the direct effect of alcohol on bone marrow as well as macrocytic anemia resulting from folate deficiency, which is common among undernourished alcoholics.
 Indexes of the severity of liver disease are

 Thrombocytopenia can result from the direct toxic effects of alcohol on bone marrow or from splenomegaly, which accompanies portal hypertension.
 Neutrophilic leukocytosis may result from alcoholic hepatitis, although coexisting infection (particularly pneumonia and spontaneous bacterial peritonitis) should also be suspected.